JoacimWall/Visual-studio-multilingual-extension/README.md

 # Visual Studio For Mac/Windows Multilingual Extension
 #### This extension is for handling multilingual support in visual studio.
 #### For it to work, it requires that you start from a Resx or Resw file that is the master.
 #### Resx files use the filename for language recognize.
 You name all the other files according to the masterfile name .xx-xx.resx or .xx.resx.
 For example AppResources.resx for master and AppResources.fr.resx for shared translations for French.
-And AppResources.fr-FR.resx,AppResources.fr-CA.resx if you would like to have diffrent translation in for France or Canadian culture.
+And AppResources.fr-FR.resx,AppResources.fr-CA.resx if you would like to have different translation in for France or Canadian culture.

 #### Resw use the name of the folders for language recognize.
 If you have a masterfile in folder strings\en-US\Resources.resw then you shold put french file in strings\fr-FR\Resources.resw